-Semantic Search
+# Semantic Search

 Semantic textual similarity datasets allow you to go beyond traditional keyword and exact-match search.
 AnnDB uses state-of-the-art machine learning models to provide accurate and semantically relevant results.
 Using the API, you can build a dataset of sentences which you can then query using natural language queries to find semantically similar information.

-Create a dataset with
+### Create a Dataset

-type which tells AnnDB to encode your sentences to vectors.
+Create a dataset with `Semantic Similarity` type which tells AnnDB to encode your sentences to vectors.

 In order to manage data in your dataset, create a corresponding dataset instance using the client.